By Joris-Karl Huysmans

 tiraient aux presses à bras, literally “pulled from arm presses”

 Perrin, Louis Perrin, publisher and type-founder whose work contributed to a revival in French typography in the 19th century.
 “While we are waiting for the 19th century to develop a taste of its own,” he wrote “I think that we should return to the tastes of the 16th century, whose masterpieces seem to me to be unsurpassed. ” In 1845, after extensive research, and taking inspiration from the types of the French and Dutch Renaissance, Perrin commissioned an alphabet of capital letters in several sizes, entitled Augustaux.
-Around 1854 he added a lowercase, shown below.
+Around 1854 he added a lowercase, shown above.
 Perrin photo, Musée de l'Imprimerie et de la Banque de la Ville de Lyon.

 svelte, attractively thin, gracefully, slender; also refined, delicate

 Lille, a city near France’s border with Belgium

 gothique, Gothic, also known as Blackletter, Gothic minuscule, or Textura, is a script used throughout Western Europe from approximately 1150 until well into the 17th century, continuing in use for German until the 20th century.
 The entire group of faces is sometimes known as Fraktur (“broken”), one widely used script of this type.
 The term Gothic was first used to describe this script in 15th century Italy, as Renaissance Humanists believed it was barbaric.